organicmaps/organicmaps.github.io/content/donate/index.md

    - Better offline address search, routing, and navigation
    - Public Transport
    - … and [many other][github issues] features you want and love

-## How to donate?

-Click on your preferred payment method icon below:

-{{ donate_buttons() }}

-Recurring donations are the best way to ensure a relatively stable income for the project and motivate us for long-term tasks and goals.
-But you can also donate one time.

 ### Bank Transfer